hasnatali1947/Weather-App/README.md

 ### Prerequisites

-In order to run this project you needs:
+In order to run this project you need:

 A GitHub | A code editor | A web browser